Share this project

-The InMICS Composer Lab is an essential component of the brand-new International Master in Composition for Screen (InMICS) (*), and offers its students the unique opportunity to participate in a series of intensive masterclasses, workshops and training sessions given by renowned professionals.
-The InMICS Composers Lab is organised by and will take place at the three participating festivals: Film Fest Gent, Festival International du Film d’Aubagne and the Krakow Film Music Festival.
+The InMICS Composers Lab offers students the unique opportunity to participate in a series of intensive masterclasses, workshops and training sessions given by renowned professionals.
+The InMICS Composers Lab is organised by and takes place at the three participating festivals: Film Fest Gent, Festival International du Film d’Aubagne and Krakow Film Music Festival.

-Along with gaining a better understanding of these topics, students will participate in several networking opportunities with different cultural stakeholders within the film (music) industry: from emerging to established composers, filmmakers and producers, agents, publicists, orchestrators, sound designers, editors, music & sound supervisors and other stakeholders within the international film (music) industry.
+Along with gaining a better understanding of these topics, students will participate in several networking opportunities with different cultural stakeholders within the film (music) industry: emerging and established composers, filmmakers and producers, agents, publicists, orchestrators, sound designers, editors, music & sound supervisors and other stakeholders within the international film (music) industry.
 This way the InMICS students will start building their network as early as possible.

 The InMICS Composers Lab was launched during the 45th edition of Film Fest Gent.
 Over the course of five days, students attended an entire series of events, from short film screenings to matchmaking sessions with filmmakers, the Film Fest Gent film music concerts, the Film Music & Sound Seminar, the WSAwards Industry Day, a Masterclass on Sound Supervision and even a live film music scoring session at Galaxy Studios in Mol.
 During the 47th edition, the graduates will present their work during the InMICS Showcase.